aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLSX via C++ or Online App" h2="PPSM  to XLSX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLSX?</h2>

+The Portable Presentation Slide Master (PPSM) file format is a presentation file format used by Microsoft PowerPoint.
+It is used to store the master slide of a presentation, which includes the background, text, and objects.
+The XLSX file format is a Microsoft Excel Open XML Spreadsheet file format used for storing and exchanging data.
+It is a widely used format for storing and sharing data, and is supported by many applications.
+Therefore, it is often necessary to convert PPSM to XLSX in order to share data with other applications.

+<h2>How Aspose.Total Helps for PPSM to XLSX Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++, a powerful API for creating, manipulating, and converting presentations, and Aspose.Cells for C++, a powerful API for creating, manipulating, and converting spreadsheets.
+By using Aspose.Total for C++, you can easily convert PPSM to XLSX within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export PPSM to HTML.
+This API provides a wide range of features for creating, manipulating, and converting presentations.
+It also provides the ability to export presentations to HTML, which can then be used to convert the presentation to other formats.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLSX.
+This API provides a wide range of features for creating, manipulating, and converting spreadsheets.
+It also provides the ability to convert HTML to XLSX, which can then be used to share data with other applications.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to XLSX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSX.
+Therefore, by using Aspose.Total for C++, you can easily convert PPSM to XLSX within C++ applications in two simple steps.
+This makes it easy to share data with other applications, and ensures that the data is in the correct format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}